-(a) For the purpose of this Note, a dealing arrangement includes any indemnity or option arrangements, and any agreement or understanding, formal or informal, of whatever nature, relating to relevant securities which may be an inducement to deal or refrain from dealing.

-(b) If any person is party to a dealing arrangement of the kind referred to in Note 11(a) with any offeror or any person acting in concert with any offeror, whether in respect of relevant securities of that offeror or the offeree company or any competing offeror, such person will be treated (during an offer period) as acting in concert with that offeror.
-If any person is party to a dealing arrangement of the kind referred to in Note 11(a) with an offeree company or any person acting in concert with an offeree company, such person will be treated (during an offer period) as acting in concert with an offeree company, such person will be treated (during an offer period) as acting in concert with the offeree company.
+- (a) For the purpose of this Note, a dealing arrangement includes any indemnity or option arrangements, and any agreement or understanding, formal or informal, of whatever nature, relating to relevant securities which may be an inducement to deal or refrain from dealing. - (b) If any person is party to a dealing arrangement of the kind referred to in Note 11(a) with any offeror or any person acting in concert with any offeror, whether in respect of relevant securities of that offeror or the offeree company or any competing offeror, such person will be treated (during an offer period) as acting in concert with that offeror.
+If any person is party to a dealing arrangement of the kind referred to in Note 11(a) with an offeree company or any person acting in concert with an offeree company, such person will be treated (during an offer period) as acting in concert with the offeree company.

-Such dealing arrangements must be disclosed as required by Note 2 on Rule 2.4, Rule 2.7(c)(ix), Notes 5 and 6 on Rule 8, Rule 24.13 and Rule 25.6.
+Such dealing arrangements must be disclosed as required by Note 2 on Rule 2.4, Rule 2.7(c)(xii), Notes 5 and 6 on Rule 8, Rule 24.13 and Rule 25.6.

-(c) Note 11(b) does not apply to irrevocable commitments or letters of intent, which are subject to Rule 2.7(c)(vii) and Rule 2.10.

-(d) See also Rule 4.4.
+- (c) Note 11(b) does not apply to irrevocable commitments or letters of intent, which are subject to Rule 2.7(c)(x) and Rule 2.10. - (d) See also Rule 4.4.